Dave Pietramala: Coaching career

 After 1991, Pietramala took jobs as an assistant coach at Gilman School, Johns Hopkins University, the University of Pennsylvania, and Loyola College before returning to Johns Hopkins as its defensive coordinator in 1995.
 In 1998 he took over the head coaching job at Cornell University, where he was named the national Coach of the Year in 2000.

 In 2001, he took the head coaching position at his alma mater, where he revitalized the Hopkins program.
 In his 20 years at the helm, the Blue Jays had a 207-93 record, 18 NCAA Tournament appearances, six NCAA Final Four appearances, National Championship game appearances in 2003 and 2008, and the 2005 and 2007 National Championships.

 In April 2020, after the 2020 season was cut short by the COVID-19 pandemic, Johns Hopkins announced that they had mutually agreed to part with Pietramala, ending his tenure as the head coach.

 Pietramala joined the coaching staff of Boys' Latin School of Maryland in the spring of 2021, assisting on the defensive side of the ball and coaching his two sons, Dominic and Nicholas.
 An up and down regular season gave way to a hot playoff streak that saw the sixth-seeded Lakers win the MIAA A Conference championship, defeating Archbishop Spalding in the finals.

-On Monday, June 14th, 2021, it was announced that Dave Pietramala would be joining the Syracuse University coaching staff, led by Gary Gait, as their defensive coordinator for the spring 2022 season.
-The unification of this tandem gives the Syracuse coaching staff, arguably, the best offensive and defensive players in the history of the sport.
+On Monday, June 14, 2021, it was announced that Pietramala would be joining the Syracuse University coaching staff, led by Gary Gait, as their defensive coordinator for the spring 2022 season.
+The unification of this tandem gave the Syracuse coaching staff, arguably, the best offensive and defensive players in the history of the sport.
+He inherited a defense that was one of worst at Syracuse and struggled to dramatically improve the squad.
+During his short tenure, the Orange defense could stop opponent's best option but allowed secondary scorers to thrive.

+Just after one season at Syracuse, Pietramala left for UNC to join Joe Breschi's staff.